Medical sociology: Labelling theory

-Labelling theory derived from work by Howard S. Becker who studied the sociology of marijuana use.
+Labelling theory is derived from the work of Howard S. Becker, who studied the sociology of marijuana use.
 He argued that norms and deviant behaviour are partly the result of the definitions applied by others.
 Eliot Freidson applied these concepts to illness.

-Labelling theory separates the aspects of an individuals behaviour that is caused by an illness, and that which is caused by the application of a label.
-Freidson distinguished labels based on legitimacy and the degree to which to this legitimacy affected an individuals responsibilities.
+Labelling theory separates the aspects of an individual's behaviour caused by an illness, and that which is caused by the application of a label.
+Freidson distinguished labels based on legitimacy and the degree to which to this legitimacy affected an individual's responsibilities.

-Labelling theory has been criticized on the ground that it does not explain which behaviours are labelled as deviant and why people engage in behaviours which are labelled as deviant: labelling theory is not a complete theory of deviant behaviour.
+Labelling theory has been criticized on the grounds that it does not explain which behaviours are labelled as deviant and why people engage in behaviours which are labelled as deviant: labelling theory is not a complete theory of deviant behaviour.

 Mental health

 An illness framework is the dominant framework for disease in psychiatry and diagnosis is considered worthwhile.
-Psychiatry has emphasizes the biological when considering mental illness.
-Some psychiatrists have criticized this model: some prefer biopsychosocial definitions, some prefer social constructionist models, others have argued that madness is an intelligent response if all circumstances are understood (Laing and Esterson).
-Thomas Szasz, who trained as psychiatrist, argued that mental health was a bad concept in his 1961 book, The Myth of Mental Illness, arguing that minds can only be ill metaphorically.
+Psychiatry has emphasized the biological when considering mental illness.
+Some psychiatrists have criticized this model: some prefer biopsychosocial definitions, while others prefer social constructionist models, and still others have argued that madness is an intelligent response if all circumstances are understood (Laing and Esterson).
+Thomas Szasz, who trained as a psychiatrist, argued that mental health was a bad concept in his 1961 book The Myth of Mental Illness, arguing that minds can only be ill metaphorically.

-The Doctor-Patient relationship
+Doctor–patient relationship

 The doctor–patient relationship, the social interactions between healthcare providers and those who interact with them, is studied by medical sociology.
 There are different models for the interaction between a patient and doctor, which may have been more or less prevalent at different times.
-One such model is medical consumerism that has partly given way to patient consumerism.
+One such model is medical consumerism, which has partly given way to patient consumerism.